 Reem Abu-Baker lives in Denver, Colorado, where she recently received her bachelor’s degree in creative writing from the University of Colorado.
 Her work has appeared in Word Riot.

 Peter Adams won the PEN International first book of non-fiction award for Fatal Necessity, his book about the annexation of New Zealand and the Treaty of Waitangi.
 After a career in international relations, and many bureaucratic documents later, he is trying the challenge of writing short fiction and poetry.
 Peter lives at the edge of Wellington harbour, which provides plenty of stimulus.

-Raewyn Alexander is a novelist, poet, short story and non-fiction writer who was placed in the top five for the Landfall Essay Competition, 2011.
-Her latest book, A Bee Lover’s Poetry Companion, is published through Earl of Seacliff, and she’s going on a Poetic Tour to America in 2012.
-You can read more about Alexander here.
+Raewyn Alexander is a novelist, poet, short story and non-fiction writer who was placed in the top five for the Landfall Essay Competition, 2011, and a prize winner in the NZ-wide Printable Reality Matariki Poetry Competition 2013.
+Her third novel, Glam Rock Boyfriends - An Imaginary Memoir will be launched by Brightspark Books in May 2014 and she’s going on a second Poetic Tour to America in 2014.
+You can read more about Alexander here and also here.